-The erratum of this chapter can be found under DOI 10.1007/978-3-319-15269-1_9
+SpringerBriefs in Philosophy, DOI 10.1007/978-3-319-15269-1_5

 Why would Socrates be attracted to Alcibiades in the first place?
 This question is one of the more interesting questions about Alcibiades Major and other Socratic dialogues that feature various interlocutors.
 An interlocutor merits a conversation with Socrates because he is worthy.
 In turn, what requirements must Socrates meet or what services must Socrates provide to a worthy candidate?
 A passage from Xenophon's Memorabilia, in which Socrates and Antiphon are discussing the proper way to bestow beauty and wisdom on others, illustrates the attitude Socrates assumes when befriending others that is on display in his approach to the young Alcibiades: